 So I just "walk" my 7D underwater, for not much.
 And for lack of mantas, I served as a model to another photographer sub - Bambang, a very nice Indonesian, came to spend a few days of holidays in the corner, with his wife and friends.

-In fact, manta rays (and mobulas) are victims of the Chinese market's recent craze for their gills, which are now considered a delicacy - supposedly beneficial to health - as well as shark fins ...
+In fact, manta rays (or mobulas) are victims of the recent Chinese market craze for their gills, which are now considered a delicacy - supposedly beneficial to health - in the same way as shark fins...

 It's one thing to read articles about the ongoing extinction of manta rays.
 It is another to make the concrete experience, on my modest scale of tourist-diving, on the site of Sangalaki ...